 There’s a rule where if a rider falls or suffers a mechanical in the last three kilometres of a stage then they do not lose time on the overall classification.
-It’s worth explaining in its own right as it’s used many times a year and will come up in a race soon.
+It’s worth explaining in its own right as it’s invoked many times a year and will come up in a stage race soon.

 With Paris-Nice starting this weekend we could see the rule cited which would be appropriate it was this race that invented the rule, first because of a crash to a star rider and then formalised some years later thanks to Eddy Merckx.

 Here’s the rule today as used by Tour de France organisers ASO and others but lifted from the UCI rulebook 2.6.027:

 In the event that a rider or riders suffer a fall, puncture or mechanical incident in the last 3 kilometres and such an incident is duly recognised, the rider or riders involved are credited with the same finishing time of the rider or riders they were with at the time of the incident.

 They are attributed this ranking only upon crossing the finish line.
 If after a fall, it is impossible for a rider to cross the finish line, he is given the ranking of last in the stage and credited with the time of the rider or riders he was with at the time of the incident.
 For exceptional cases, the decision taken by the stewards committee is final.

 In simple terms if you have a problem in the last three kilometres then you’ll get the same time as group you were riding with when the misfortune struck.
 Note the rule does not apply to mountain stages.